maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 println!("-----------------------");
 let exp: i32 = {
     let y: i32 = 3;
-    y + 1 // Expressions do not end with semicolons
+    // Expressions do not end with semicolons
+    // Else, it is considered a statement and does not return a value y + 1
 };

 println!("The value of exp is {exp}");